Foreword

 - Attempted to

-instruction, or a file that is not an Atari BASIC program at all
+CLOADfrom cassette tape a program that was not saved with the Atari BASICCSAVEinstruction, or a file that is not an Atari BASIC program at all - Attempted to

 Possible recovery: